gammaql/greldal/src/docs/pages/mapping-operations.md

 ]);
 ```

-## Writing custom resolvers
+## Writing custom (operation) resolvers

 This is the most flexible option: A custom resolver is a class that extends from OperationResolver and implements a resolve function that contains the logic of the operation and returns what the API expects.

-More often than not, a resolver will delegate to one or more of other operations as illustrated below:
+More often than not, a resolver will delegate to one or more of other operation resolvers as illustrated below:

 ```ts
 import {OperationResolver} from "greldal";